-Utilities of Australia Pty Ltd (UoA): UoA is the Trustee of Utilities Trust of Australia (UTA) and is a special purpose company with shares owned by all investors and the Manager.
+Utilities of Australia Pty Ltd (UoA): UoA is the Trustee of Utilities Trust of Australia (UTA) and is a special purpose company with shares owned by all investors and Morrison & Co.
 The UTA Trustee Board currently comprises eight directors.

-Utilities Trust of Australia (UTA): Utilities Trust of Australia is managed by Morrison & Co Utilities Management (Australia) Pty Ltd (ABN 66 624 308 809) (the Manager).
+Utilities Trust of Australia (UTA): Utilities Trust of Australia is managed by Morrison & Co Utilities Management (Australia) Pty Ltd (ABN 66 624 308 809).